SoK: A Stratified Approach to Blockchain Decentralization: Case Studies

 \subsubsection{Geography}

-As mentioned in Section~\ref{sec:geography}, Tor communication between nodes makes analyzing the network's topology particularly hard.
+\fi As mentioned earlier, most Bitcoin nodes communicate over Tor, which makes analyzing the network's topology difficult.
 Nonetheless, Bitcoin miners, although fairly well distributed with a presence in $95$ different countries, tend to cluster in certain areas.
-More than $\frac{1}{3}$ of mining is located in the USA, with Kazakhstan and Russia following with $18$\% and $11$\% respectively~\cite{cbecimining}.
+At the time of writing, more than $\frac{1}{3}$ of mining is located in the USA, with Kazakhstan and Russia following with $18$\% and $11$\% respectively~\cite{cbecimining}.
 In terms of full nodes (which may not participate in mining), USA and Germany see roughly equivalent shares, with other countries hosting far fewer nodes (cf. Table \ref{tab:countries}), although still a majority communicates anonymously.